 To see if your peripherals will work with the new Windows, you can run a quick check now.

-Today we have over 100,000 apps in the Windows Store, including top apps for Windows like Hulu, Netflix, and Twitter—and we’re adding more every day.
+Today we have over 100,000 apps in the Windows Store, and we're adding more every day.
 Windows 8.1 also comes with great apps built in, including Mail, Calendar, People, Skype, and more.

 Yes.
-If you're running Windows 8 you'll be able to get the free update to Windows 8.1 through the Windows Store Here's how.
+If you're running Windows 8 you'll be able to get the free* update to Windows 8.1 through the Windows Store.